Table of Contents

 With 50 percent of shoppers turning to Amazon for purchasing a product, it’s no surprise that more businesses are joining the platform.
-That’s why, if your company wants to stay ahead of the competition, you need to invest in routine product audits.
+That’s why, if your company wants to stay ahead of the competition and increase sales on Amazon, you need to invest in routine product audits.

 A few factors your product audit should focus on include: